-Dr. Young also attributes Lewis’s popularity to his imaginative works of fiction such as the Narnia series.
+Dr. Young also attributes Lewis’s popularity to his imaginative works of fiction such as the Chronicles of Narnia series.
 These books, filled with fantasy and adventure, are popular with young and old readers alike.
 Deeper than that, many of Lewis’s fantasy works are in fact religious allegories, further demonstrating Lewis’s ability to break down large ideas with analogies.
 Aslan’s sacrifice and resurrection in The Lion, the Witch, and the Wardrobe, for example, correlate in many ways to the Atonement.
 In a Deseret News article, James Jardine writes, “Lewis said it was primarily his imagination that laid the foundation of his faith.”
 Since his imagination led him to his faith, it seems natural that he would turn to fantasy as a way to express it.
 As Dr. Young puts it, “His fiction works are just vividly imaginative.
 They are filled with a certain kind of religious feeling that is very appealing, that makes spiritual things seem very real.
 That sort of feeling also comes into his nonfiction work.”
 Dr. DeWitt also writes of the timeless appeal of Lewis’s imaginative works.
 They provide another avenue for Christians who would be less likely to pick up one of Lewis’s more scholarly texts.

 An Inclusive Theology